Ashampoo/kim/README.md

 - ISO, Exposure time, F-Number, Focal length
 - Rating
 - Keywords
-- Faces (XMP-mws-rs regions, used by Picasa and others)
+- Faces (XMP-mwg-rs regions, used by Picasa and others)
 - Persons in image

 ```kotlin